nagasudhirpulla/taming_python/blog/skills/postgres_install.md

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 <hr/>
-In this post we will try to install a PostgreSQL database.
+In this post we will try to install a PostgreSQL database and explore it's database administration tools.

 ## Why is a database required
-* Database is needed to persist data/state of an application in the storage for analytics, business logic implementation etc
+* Database is useful to persist the data/state of an application in the storage for analytics, business logic implementation etc
 * Database makes some common tasks very easy and manageable like  data storage with encryption, querying the stored data, creating reports etc
 * Almost all practical software systems will require a database to persist the data